Helene Fischer, Luis Fonsi join hands for new single | DW | 12.08.2021

 They both have their sights set on Mars.
 But while Musk's plans need time to come to fruition, Fischer's new single with the Red Planet in its title is already making waves on terra firma for a couple of reasons.

 First, "Vamos a Marte" (Let's fly to Mars) is the German pop star's first single after a four-year hiatus.
-And second, her duet partner is the Puerto Rican superstar, Luis Fonsi, whose own fame reached stratospheric heights in 2017 with "Despacito" — declared according to Universal Music Latin Entertainment.
+And second, her duet partner is the Puerto Rican superstar, Luis Fonsi, whose own fame reached stratospheric heights in 2017 with "Despacito" declared the most-streamed song ever according to Universal Music Latin Entertainment.

 Fischer's single with Fonsi also has the German pop star traversing new territory as she sings not only in her native German but also in Spanish.